CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;
+ *alert("Hello world")

 What effect does calling the `alert` function have?
+ *a pop-up dialog box will open

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.
+ *let myName = prompt("what is your name?")

 What effect does calling the `prompt` function have?
+ *a pop-up dialog box will open with input field to enter the input

 What is the return value of `prompt`?
+ *prompt return the value in the console but when we store it in variable it shows undifined. we can use console.log(myName) then we can see the return value,